 Paint the walls

 Many landlords allow their tenants to change the color of the walls as long as they are put back to the same color when the tenants leave the apartment.
 It is an easy and inexpensive way to give warmth and personality to your rented space.
 Still, don’t paint anything before you talk to the owner about it.
+When the owner gives you the green light, make sure you follow these tips before you even pick up a paintbrush.

 If you are not permitted to change the color of the walls, you can use nonpermanent methods to decorate.
 Hang pictures using adhesives instead of nails.
 Make sure the adhesive is specially formulated for this as it needs to be strong enough to bear the weight.